 A good source of vitamin C, this creamy potato also contain potassium and fibre with virtually no fat!
 Storing them in a dry, dark and cool place is best but try not to store the potatoes in the fridge.

-Uses: An all-purpose potato use them for mashing, boiling, roasting, backing or pureeing.
+An all-purpose potato use them for mashing, boiling, roasting, baking or pureeing.
 Great in soups, stews or salads.

 Barry’s tip: Dutch potatoes make for a yummy mash with just a little bit of salt.
 You don’t even need butter or cream!

 A member of the squash family, the zucchini is a summer squash with tender flesh and seeds and soft edible skin.